webiny/commodo/packages/name/README.md

 )();
 ```

-Use `hasName` or `getName` on a function to determine if it has a name or to get the actual value, respectively.
+You can then use the `hasName` and `getName` functions in order to determine if a name was assigned to the passed value, or to get the actual name that was assigned, respectively.

 ```js
 import { withName, hasName, getName } from "@commodo/name";